Subcontracting Policy

 The benefits offered by First Intuition subcontracting arrangements

-First Intuition Centres follow the First Intuition delivery model.
-We are part of the same group of companies but do not share delivery personnel.
+First Intuition regions follow the First Intuition delivery model and are part of the same group of companies.
 Subcontracting within the group allows employers to deal with one provider even if they have several locations.
-This provides easy administration and consistent apprenticeship delivery across a number of locations.
+This provides easy administration and consistent apprenticeship delivery across several locations.
 In some cases, subcontracting facilitates greater flexibility of study options and dates for the apprentice and allows employers to meet business needs.

 Programme setup

-Each First Intuition centre will have the appropriate contracts in place with the other centres and these will be reviewed on an annual basis in October each year.
+Each First Intuition entity will have the appropriate contracts in place with the other regions and these will be reviewed on an annual basis.

-Due diligence will be reviewed annually in October and covers entity information and confirmation of safeguarding contacts.
-First Intuition centres have shared policies with respect to safeguarding, health and safety, equality, diversity and inclusion and all apprenticeship specific policies (which can be found in the apprentice handbook).
+Due diligence will be reviewed annually and covers entity information and confirmation of safeguarding contacts.
+First Intuition regions have shared policies with respect to safeguarding, health and safety, equality, diversity and inclusion and all apprenticeship specific policies (which can be found in the apprentice handbook).

 Each First Intuition centre will clearly state the following for each of the other FI centres where subcontracting is in place:

-- The apprenticeship training and/or on-programme assessment that each centre will contribute to the employer’s apprenticeship programme
+• The apprenticeship training and/or on-programme assessment that each region will contribute to the employer’s apprenticeship programme

-The learner planner will show costings for all elements of the programme to allow full transparency.
+The learner planner or associated schedule 9 will show costings for all elements of the programme to allow full transparency.
 It has been agreed that the invoice price will be the amount shown on the individual apprentice planner prepared by the Main provider.

 Any conflict of interest is mitigated in how we price the elements of our apprenticeship programmes and the transparent pricing as agreed above.